My Top 10 Favorite Superhero Movie Fights (SPOILERS)

 The Dark Knight Rises (2012): Batman vs. Bane on the City Steps

-Synopsis: After freeing the city’s police from their underground prison, the crowd of vengeful cops take on Bane’s henchmen while Batman goes after Bane himself.
-The two engage for a second time in a fight with Bane overwhelming Batman until he discovers Bane’s weakness in his facemask and is able to take down the super villain for the first time in the film.
+Synopsis: After freeing the city’s police from their underground prison, an army of vengeful cops take on Bane’s henchmen while Batman goes after Bane himself.
+The two engage for a second time in a fight with Bane overwhelming Batman until he discovers Bane’s weakness in his face mask and is able to gain an upper hand on the super villain for the first time in the film.

 Spider-Man 2 (2004): Clock Tower and Train Fight